reinhart1010/nix/docs/en/common/tar.md

 # tar

 Archiving utility.
-Often combined with a compression method, such as gzip or bzip2.
+Often combined with a compression method, such as `gzip` or `bzip2`.
 More information: <https://www.gnu.org/software/tar>.

 - [c]reate an archive and write it to a [f]ile: